RebelCode/wp-rss-aggregator/readme.txt

 == Changelog ==

 = 3.9.1 (2013-12-12) =
+* Enhanced: Improved date and time handling for imported feed items.
 * Fixed bug: Incorrect values being shown in the Feed Processing metabox.
 * Fixed bug: Feed limits set to zero were causing feeds to not be imported.